-Furthermore, the County of Orange is committed to maximizing compliance with the Americans with Disabilities Act and providing the best service to Orange County Residents and visitors.
-As such, the County of Orange adheres to and encourages Operational Area jurisdictions to follow the policy below:
+The County of Orange is committed to complying with the Americans with Disabilities Act during all phases of disaster response and recovery.
+As such, the County of Orange adheres to and encourages Operational Area jurisdictions to follow the principles below:

-- Disability will not prevent accessibility to services or facilities provided. - Exclude or deny benefits of any sort based on a disability or access or functional need. - Work to accommodate people with disabilities and access and functional needs in the most integrated setting possible. - During all phases of disaster response, make reasonable modifications to policies, practices and procedures, if necessary, to ensure programmatic and architectural access to all. - Shelter people with disabilities and access and functional needs with their families, friends and/or neighbors and in the most integrated setting possible.
+- Affected individuals will not be excluded from or denied benefits of any sort based on a disability or other access or functional need. - Work to accommodate people with disabilities or other access and functional needs in the most integrated setting possible. - During all phases of disaster response, make reasonable modifications to policies, practices and procedures, if necessary, to ensure programmatic and architectural access to all. - Provide access to shelters to all affected community members including those with disabilities or other access and functional needs in the most integrated setting possible in order to keep families, friends and/or neighbors together.